riedyw/PoshFunctions/Docs/ConvertFrom-DateTime.md

 ```

 ### -FileTime
-Converts a large integer filetime \[int64\] into a datetime string.
+Switch to convert a datetime to a large integer filetime \[int64\].
-There is a special value that returns a value of "Never".
+There is a special value that returns a value of 'Never'.
 Returns a \[datetime\] in Universal Time (UTC)

 Filetimes are expressed in Ticks.